craiglthompson/craiglthompson.github.io/_posts/2016-03-28-Hello-World.markdown

 This is the very first sentence I am writing in the dedicated writing app I just bought from the app store.
 I want to talk about it a bit and share my initial ++positive++I experience writing with it.

 ##The Problem
 I am long winded.
 I rely on editing, nothing i wrote ever got past an English teacher without coming back with *be more succinct* written indelibly — and carbon copied to my mind’s eye.
 The trouble is it’s easy to fall into old habits; regress, and in my case ease into meandering ramble for a thousand words.
 I’m also short of time ++who isn’t?++ and so easily tempted to quickly blog out an article.
-I would always find what I’d written to be full of errors, lacking continuity, and breaking the divine rule **thou shalt***be more succinct*.
+I would always find what I’d written to be full of errors, lacking continuity, and breaking the divine rule *be more succinct*.

 ##My Solution
 Technology.
 If I’m going to invest my time into something it makes sense to invest finances to the pursuit also.
 There are a number of reasons this makes sense: